shlomifgm/HomeAssistant/README.md

-# Shlomi'f Home Assistant configuration
+# ShlomiF Home Assistant configuration

 I’m using Lovelace mostly for my mobile devices and for Wallpanel tablet which some times used with HaDashboard instead.